hopwoods/hopwood-top-trumps/memory-bank/progress.md

         *   Modified `src/Components/Decks/ManageDecksPage/UseManageDecksPage.ts` to include placeholder handler functions (`handleEditDeck`, `handleDeleteDeck`).
         *   Updated `src/Components/Decks/ManageDecksPage/ManageDecksPage.tsx` to use the `DeckListItem` component to render the list of decks (which will initially be empty or show the default deck once a new user is created and data is fetched).

-**Current Status (Deck Management):**
+**Current Status (Deck Management & Related):**
-*   The foundational backend logic for provisioning a default deck to new users is in place via a Firebase Function.
-*   The UI for displaying a list of decks on `ManageDecksPage` is set up, with individual decks rendered by `DeckListItem`.
+*   The UI for displaying a list of decks on `ManageDecksPage` (using `DeckListItem`) is set up.
-*   The `Button` component is more flexible with icon handling and variants.
+*   The `Button` component and icon system have been enhanced for flexibility.
-*   The client-side `DeckMachine` fetches decks (which would include the default deck for new users after their first login and subsequent data fetch).

-**Next Steps Planned (Deck Management):**
+*   The client-side `DeckMachine` is integrated to fetch decks.
+*   The strategy for default deck provisioning has been shifted to a client-side implementation (detailed below).
+*   The server-side Firebase Function for default deck provisioning is slated for removal.

+**Next Major Feature: Client-Side Default Deck Provisioning & Continued Deck Management UI**

+*   **Implement Client-Side Default Deck Provisioning:**
+    *   **Cleanup:** Remove the `onCreateUserProvisionDefaultDeck` function from `fable-forge-functions/src/index.ts` and delete `fable-forge-functions/src/data/defaultDeckData.ts`.
+    *   **Client-Side Data:** Create `src/Data/DefaultDeckData.ts` with the static "Starter Deck" definition (20 cards, attributes adjusted, no special abilities).
+    *   **Service Layer Enhancement:** Add a `createDeckWithCards` function to `src/Firebase/firebaseDeckService.ts` capable of creating a deck document and its card subcollection documents in a batch.
+    *   **New Actor:** Create `CheckAndProvisionDefaultDeck.actor.ts` (e.g., in `src/Machines/AppMachine/Actors/`).
+This actor will:
+        *   Accept `userId` as input.
+        *   Call `getUserDecks(userId)` from `firebaseDeckService.ts`.
+        *   If no decks exist (or no "Starter Deck" specifically), call `createDeckWithCards(userId, staticDefaultDeckData)`.
+    *   **AppMachine Integration:** Update `AppMachine.ts` to invoke `checkAndProvisionDefaultDeckActor` upon successful user authentication (e.g., on entry to the `authenticated` state or a relevant substate).
+    *   Update `AppMachine.types.ts` for any new actor types or events if `AppMachine` needs to react to the provisioning outcome.
+*   **Continue Deck Management UI Development:**
-*   Implement UI for creating a new deck (form, state handling).
+    *   Implement UI for creating a new custom deck (form, state handling, connected to `DeckMachine`).
 *   Implement actual "Edit Deck" and "Delete Deck" functionality by connecting `DeckListItem` actions to `DeckMachine` events and corresponding Firebase service calls.
 *   Implement card management within a deck (add, edit, remove cards).
 *   Write comprehensive tests.

+---
+## DevOps & Build Configuration Updates (as of 2025-06-21)

+*   **GitHub Workflow for Functions Deployment:**
+    *   The workflow in `.github/workflows/firebase-hosting-merge.yml` was successfully configured to install dependencies, build, and deploy Firebase Functions.
+This involved resolving several iterative build failures:
+        *   Correcting `firebase.json` to point to the `fable-forge-functions` source directory and use `pnpm` for predeploy scripts.
+        *   Aligning ESLint versions (`eslint@^9`, `typescript-eslint@^8`) and configurations between the root project and `fable-forge-functions` (switching functions to use flat config by removing local `.eslintrc.js` and updating its `lint` script).
+        *   Updating `fable-forge-functions/pnpm-lock.yaml` after dependency changes.
+        *   Adding the required `@google-cloud/functions-framework` dependency to `fable-forge-functions`.
+        *   Resolving Firebase Functions SDK import issues in `fable-forge-functions/src/index.ts` by ensuring correct v1 imports for auth triggers with `firebase-functions@6.3.2`.
+    *   The general mechanism for deploying functions via CI is now robust, even though the specific default deck provisioning function will be removed in favor of a client-side approach.
+*   **Firebase Emulators Decision (Reverted):**
+    *   The setup for using Firebase emulators during local development was implemented and then reverted per user request.
+Local development will connect to live Firebase services.

 ---
 ## Progress Update: 2025-06-19 (Afternoon)